Bdmms/UnityPresentationEvaluator/README.md

 4.)
 Adjust the public parameters to your liking, every microphone acts differently and I doubt your results will be the same as mine

 I highly advised NOT using the live evalution, both evaluation methods will require different parameters to function properly.
 Only use the live evualtion method if you need a faster response time the the microphone input.
 Keeping the recording length small allows the chunk evaluation method to be just as responsive.

-This version of the script uses the maximum point of the waveform as the evaulation data.
-If you want to change the statistic used to a different variable, please note:

-The average volume of the waveform includes positive AND negative amplitudes; therefore, a majority of the time the average will remain at ~ 0.0 because the positive and nagative sides cancel out each other.

 --- This script can be altered to suit anyone's needs ---